Naereen/web-sphinx/apk.en.rst

    as the *EXEcutable* program for Windows with the ``.exe`` format, or the *Disk iMaGe* for Mac OS X with the ``.dmg`` format.

-.. warning:: This page is still being written!

 Apps everyone should have
 ^^^^^^^^^^^^^^^^^^^^^^^^^